andrew-jeremy/protein_sequence_regression/README.txt

-There are 3 Jupyter Notebooks in this folder for the homework:
+There are 3 Jupyter Notebooks in this repo demonstrating large language models for protein modeling:

 1) "protein_regressor_EDA.ipynb": This covers the exploratory data analysis (EDA) including saving a pandas dataframe, stored in the sub directory "data" as: